British picture framemakers, 1600-1950 - J

 Wards flowers 1815, Wards corners 1815-7, Wards corners & sprigs 1816-7; Watts strap 1816; Woodburns corners & Tuzettes 1813, Woodburns inside corners 1815-6, Woodburns sulphur corners 1815/16, Woodburns large top corners 1816, Woodburns new corners & middles 1816, Woodburns corner pieces 1817, Woodburns small corner pieces 1817, Woodburns goloss 1816-7, Woodburns ovolo 1816-7, Woodburns sweeps 1816, Woodburns back sweeps 1817, Woodburns new oge 1817, Woodburns back shells & frills 1817, Woodburns new bands 1817; Woods flowers 1813-7; Woods scrolls 1816-7; Gothic ornaments out of Wyatts mould 1817.

-The business claimed to have been established in 1866, according to its later invoice paper.
-Robert Proctor Jackson (c.1834-1915) was listed in 1870 (Gore’s directory), and in 1888 with shops at 3 Slater St and 71 Wood St, Liverpool W. He was recorded in the 1881 census as a carver and gilder, age 47, living at 2 Sugnall St, with wife and four sons, the eldest John Jackson, age 21, a carver and gilder.
-He died in 1915, described as a carver and gilder, leaving an estate of £5977, with probate granted to John Edward Jackson and Robert Henry Jackson, carvers and gilders, who presumably carried on the business, and to William James Bolwell, merchant.
+The business claims to have been established in 1866, according to its later invoice paper.
+Robert Proctor Jackson (c.1833-1915) was listed in 1870 (Gore’s directory), and in 1888 with shops at 3 Slater St and 71 Wood St, Liverpool W. He can be found in census records in Sugnall St. In 1881 as a carver and gilder, age 47, with his wife and four sons, the eldest, John Jackson, age 21, a carver and gilder.
+In 1891 as a carver and gilder, age 58, with his wife and four sons, John Edward and Robert Henry, carvers and gilders, and William Earle, a cabinet maker.
+Robert Proctor Jackson died in 1915, described as a carver and gilder, leaving an estate of £5977, with probate granted to his sons, John Edward and Robert Henry, carvers and gilders, who carried on the business, and to William James Bolwell, merchant.
+The business became Robert Jackson & Son in 1892, presumably when John Edward Jackson was taken into partnership and then Robert Jackson & Sons in about 1900 when Robert Henry Jackson became a partner.

-The business had an account with the artists' suppliers, Roberson, trading from 3 Slater St, 1879-1908 (Woodcock 1997).
-It advertised in The Year's Art from 1897 until 1925.
+Jackson’s activities in framing and restoring pictures: Jackson’s had an account with the artists' suppliers, Roberson, trading from 3 Slater St, 1879-1908 (Woodcock 1997).
+The business advertised in The Year's Art from 1897 until 1925.
 Jackson's label has been recorded on a work of 1869 (information from Cathy Proudlove).
 The business supplied the frame for Edwin Pettitt's A View of Bala Lake, 1889 (Royal Collection, see Millar 1992 no.547).
 It acted as Liverpool agent for the ‘Titian’ Medium Manufacturing Co (qv) in 1902.

 For abbreviations, see Resources and bibliography.